SeanMott/KAR-Deluxe/README.md

 <img src="https://github.com/UnclePunch/KAR-Deluxe/blob/main/art/main%20logo.png" alt="drawing" width="300"/>

-# Kirby Air Ride Deluxe
+# Kirby Air Ride Ingition
 Kirby Air Ride Deluxe is a collection of mods powered by the [hoshi](https://github.com/UnclePunch/hoshi) framework with an emphasis on customization and familiar aesthetics.
 Many new menus and UI elements are included to improve the user experience.
-All features are toggleable and their settings save to the memory card.
+All features are toggleable and their settings save to the Ini file for syncing in KARphin.

+# Is this not just Deluxe?

+[KAR Deluxe](https://github.com/UnclePunch/KAR-Deluxe) is a mod made by [Uncle Punch](https://github.com/UnclePunch).
+Ignition is based on his work but expands it.
+Adding more machine slots, changes to the Hoshi framework and adds in bits from the Decomp.
+The main reason to make another mod is my changes are so drastic, it wouldn't work with his mod.
+Ideally some of the changes can be merged back into his or Hoshi as a whole.

 ## Table of Contents
 - [Features](#features)